-The CS50 team include Professor Zhou, two graduate teaching assistants, five undergraduate teaching assistants, and five learning fellows.
+The CS50 team include Professor Zhou, one graduate teaching assistants, eight undergraduate teaching assistants, and five learning fellows.

 Undergraduate assistants: Serving as Section leaders and graders

 - Sudharsan Balasubramani

 - Nina Herman

 Learning fellows: Supporting in-class active learning, and guiding project teams

 We are primarily using Slack for questions and answers.
 If you need a private communication with the teaching team, you can contact us by email, visit us (virtually) during office hours, or make an appointment.